IKEA Faucets Review & Rating Updated: July 29, 2025

 One hint: If you need help with faucet parts, immediately ask for a supervisor.
 Evidently, only supervisors have any notion of how to order parts.
 Second hint: Allow a full morning or afternoon for the process, and then you may have to try again tomorrow.

-Faucets at about the same quality as IKEA faucets but often featuring longer but not necessarily stronger warranties and almost certainly better after-sale warranty support, include
+Faucets at about the same quality as IKEA faucets, but typically much more costly, often featuring longer warranties and almost certainly better after-sales customer support, include

-Despite the company's problems with warranty support, we believe the faucets to be a good value.
-The ten-year warranty could be easily extended to a lifetime warranty without much impact on the company.
-Most mechanical or workmanship defects show up in the first ten years (most show up in the first year, as a matter of fact).
-After that, most problems are due to wear and tear or improper maintenance.
-So, we don't penalize the company too much for the lack of a lifetime warranty.
+Its warranty could easily be extended to a lifetime warranty with little risk to the company.
+Most material or workmanship defects show up in the first few years of faucet use (most show up in the first year).
+After that, most problems are due to ordinary wear and tear or improper maintenance, neither of which is under warranty.

-We are continuing to research the company.
-If you have experience with IKEA faucets, good, bad, or indifferent, we would like to hear about it, so please contact us or post a comment below.
+We are continuing to research the company and its faucets.
+If you have experience with IKEA faucets, good, bad, or indifferent, we would like to hear about it, so please email us at starcraftreviews@yahoo.com or post a comment below.